TheDrizzyWay/storemanagerv2.0/README.md

 # Store-Manager
-The store manager api with sequelize used for setting up the database
+The store manager api with sequelize used as an ORM, and facebook login with passport.